mariebexte/E3_Selector/README.md

 Bootstrap was used to enhance its appearance, while D3 was used to build the visualizations.

 It can be run locally after starting a local server, e.g. using node.js.
-A deployed version is available at: XXX.
+A deployed version is available at: https://mariebexte.github.io/E3_Selector/.